mojs/mojs-player/README.md

 const mojsPlayer = new MojsPlayer({
   add:      mainTimeline,
   // options
   className:    '',         // class name to add to main HTMLElement
   isSaveState:  true,       // determines if should preserve state on page reload
   isPlaying:    false,      // playback state
   progress:     0,          // initial progress
   isRepeat:     false,      // determines if it should repeat after completion
   isBounds:     false,      // determines if it should have bounds
   leftBound:    0,          // left bound position  [0...1]
   rightBound:   1,          // right bound position [0...1]
   isSpeed:      false,      // determines if speed control should be open
   speed:        1,          // `speed` value
-  isHidden:     false   // determines if the player should be hidden });
+  isHidden:     false,      // determines if the player should be hidden
+  precision:    0.1,        // step size for player handle - for instance, after page reload - player should restore timeline progress - the whole timeline will be updated incrementally with the `precision` step size until the progress will be met.
+  name:         'mojs-player' // name for the player - mainly used for localstorage identifier, use to distuguish between multiple local players
+});
 ```

 ## Shortcuts